dyarleniber/full-cycle/kubernetes/README.md

 - **ClusterIP**: Exposes the service on a cluster-internal IP.
 This means that the service is only accessible from within the cluster.
 This is the default type of service.
 - **NodePort**: Exposes the service on each Node's IP at a static port (the `NodePort`).
 The service is accessible from outside the cluster using `<NodeIP>:<NodePort>` (The range of the `NodePort` must be from 30000 to 32767).
-- **LoadBalancer**: Exposes the service externally using a cloud provider's load balancer.
-In order to achieve this, it also creates a `ClusterIP` service, and a `NodePort` service.
+- **LoadBalancer**: Exposes the service externally using a cloud provider's load balancer (it also creates a internal IP, such as the `ClusterIP` service type, and a node port, such as the `NodePort`).

 ![k8s-svc](https://user-images.githubusercontent.com/40317398/205502618-eeccd3dd-6001-4a17-b3df-862984895f69.png)